hashicorp/design-system/website/docs/patterns/button-alignment/partials/specifications/order.md

 - User edits the settings of a cluster
     - "Would you like to learn more about this action?"
 "No"
     - "Would you like to cancel?"
 "No"
     - "Would you like to save the changes to this cluster?"
-"Yes, finally that's what I was trying to do all along."
+"Yes, finally, that’s what I was trying to do all along."
 !!!

 !!!
 Do